"But it was working fine!"

 âBut it was working fine!â

-Recently a client called about their docs site.
-Sphinx 4 versions behind, dependencies with security vulnerabilities, relying on deprecated extensions, theme broken on new browsers, search noticeably slower.
+A client called recently about their docs site.
+Sphinx four versions behind, dependencies with known security vulnerabilities, deprecated extensions holding the build together, a theme broken on current browsers, and search that had grown noticeably slower.

 Your docs site didnât break